This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Hypertension is high blood pressure (BP).
 Your BP is the force of your blood moving against the walls of your arteries.
 Normal BP is less than 120/80.
 Prehypertension is between 120/80 and 139/89.
 Hypertension is 140/90 or higher.
 Hypertension causes your BP to get so high that your heart has to work much harder than normal.
-This can cause damage to your heart.
-Hypertension is a long-term condition that you will need to control with a healthy lifestyle or medicines.
+This can damage your heart.
+You can control hypertension with a healthy lifestyle or medicines.
 A controlled blood pressure helps protect your organs, such as your heart, lungs, brain, and kidneys.

 Call 911 for any of the following: